AlexandrosPanag/My_Python_Projects/Functions/README.md

 ---

 An example of how multiple functions can be used in order to do arithmetic operations and function like a calculator

+Infinite Parameters Function
+---

+A function example that takes an infinite amount of arguements and keywords in a function and prints them out accordingly